resolvetosavelives/benchmarks/config/terraform/README.md

     az account set --subscription $ARM_SUBSCRIPTION_ID
     az account show

+## First time on a new subscription

+**ONLY DO THIS IN A NEW SUBSCRIPTION**
+If you're syncing with the existing infrastructure, skip this section.

+Change to the bootstrap directory `config/terraform/bootstrap`

+    cd bootstrap

+Initialize terraform, then apply to create tfstate

+    terraform init
+    terraform apply

+Update `config/terraform/main.tf` with the output from apply.

+    # copy this output into the backend block.
+    resource_group_name  = resource_group_name
+    storage_account_name = storage_account_name
+    container_name       = container_name

+## Provisioning

+Change to the terraform directory (the location of this README file)

+    cd config/terraform

 Initialize terraform.
-If there is existing remote state it will be loaded if you have access.
+If there is existing remote state it will be loaded if you have access and are logged in.

     terraform init

-### Switching Accounts

-In order to switch between Azure accounts, perform the following actions.
-In this case, we switch from the WHO Azure to the Cloud City Azure for testing:
-The .env.cloudcity file is in the Benchmark 1Password Vault.

-    cd config/terraform
-    source .env.cloudcity
-    az account set --subscription $ARM_SUBSCRIPTION_ID
-    terraform workspace select sandbox

-## Provision

 Ensure you are logged in to the right azure account (see above).
-Select the workspace you want to use, then apply (you will be prompted before changes are made)
+Select the workspace you want to use.
+We don't use `default`.

     source .env.who
     az account set --subscription $ARM_SUBSCRIPTION_ID
     terraform workspace select sandbox

+Then apply changes (you will be asked to confirm, read carefully)

     terraform apply

+## Switch accounts

+Switch azure accounts is tricky.
+There is a stored .terraform folder that remembers the last place the state was stored.
+Switching will mess up this state file.
+Also, the backend must be updated manually in main.tf.

+First, either delete or move the local state.

+    cd config/terraform
+    mv .terraform .terraform.otheraccount

+In this example, we switch from WHO Azure to Cloud City Azure for testing:
+The .env.cloudcity file is in the Cloud City Benchmark 1Password Vault.

+    source .env.cloudcity
+    az account set --subscription $ARM_SUBSCRIPTION_ID

+Edit the main.tf file in config/terraform/main.tf to manually switch the backend.

+    terraform init
+    terraform workspace select sandbox
+    terraform plan

+If it looks like it's going to destroy everything and recreate or if it thinks all the old account resources are missing, you may not have gotten the state file correctly switched or the backend configured correctly.
+Switching is tricky, see.

 ### After Provisioning Azure DevOps, Action is Required